Why is this 5MW Braidwood Solar Farm, 5MW/10MWh Battery and Microgrid project important?

 Solar is currently one of the cheapest ways to generate electricity, and it is still going down in price.
 The more solar connected to the grid, the cheaper electricity becomes for everyone.
 By coupling it with a large battery we can charge it up during the day and discharge in the evening when electricity demand is highest, again, lowering the cost of electricity for everyone.

-There are also other costs associated with transferring energy from where it is generated to where it is needed, and maintaining all of the infrastructure.
+There are also other costs associated with transferring energy from where it is generated to where it is needed and maintaining all of the infrastructure.
 By generating electricity locally and having a large battery to absorb peaks in demand, it can potentially reduce the need for costly upgrades of grid infrastructure such as transmission/distribution power lines, or transformers at the substation.
 Working out the saving here is complicated, but if done right it can potentially reduce the amount of money spent on upgrading and maintaining the grid, which again lowers electricity bills for everyone.

 Because the community solar and battery will be directly connected to the national grid, you won’t see any itemised discount on your power bill.
 However, projects like this around the country will all contribute to lowering electricity prices for the whole country.
-We are also hoping that it will be possible to offer some form of community ownership of the solar farm and battery, so that a portion of the revenue from selling excess power back to the grid would stay within the community
+We are also hoping that it will be possible to offer some form of community ownership of the solar farm and battery, so that a portion of the revenue from selling excess power back to the grid would stay within the community.

 Submit a question